-Referee Mentors/Regional Referee Coaches are required to meet the minimum # of assessment requirements to register each year (three developmental assessments equal 1 formal).
-The State Director of Assessments may provisionally register a Referee Mentor or Regional Referee Coach who has met all of the other registration requirements except assessment counts based on:
+Provisional Regional Referee Coaches are required to meet the minimum # of assessment requirements to register each year (three developmental assessments equal 1 formal).
+The State Director of Assessments may provisionally register a Regional Referee Coach who has met all of the other registration requirements except assessment counts based on:

 - Documented Personal or Family Illness

 - A commitment that missing assessments will be made up by June 1st of the new Registration year

 A Regional Referee Coach shall not be granted Provisional Registration status for two successive registration years.
 A Regional Referee Coach Not granted Provisional Registration status, or that was last registered provisionally and again has not met the Assessment count requirements, will not be registered as an assessor until they have been invited to and successfully completed the Entry Assessors (Referee Mentor) clinic when it is offered.

 - Successful completion of the State recertification session including the appropriate level referee test.

 - Completion of five (5) full assessments during the previous 12 months